ebuchberger/Estimating-Power-for-SEM/README.md

 ### Locally with Docker

-With the supplied docker image you do not need to install any R packages.
+You do not need to install any R packages with the supplied docker image.

 ```
 git clone https://github.com/ebuchberger/Estimating-Power-for-SEM.git